Peterhof (Novgorod)

 A kontor was a corporation (universitas) with a level of legal autonomy, the code of the Peterhof was called the schra.
 It was established around 1200 by traders from the Holy Roman Empire who earlier had used the Gotenhof.
-The Peterhof maintained special ties with Visby, although Lübeck tried only with partial success.
+The Peterhof maintained special ties with Visby, although Lübeck tried to take over control only with partial success.
+Visby and Lübeck were in the 15th century sidelined by the Livonian towns.
 Ships from the Baltic accessed Novgorod over the Neva, Lake Ladoga and the Volkhov.
 Transport over land was in winter by sleighs, moving to Dorpat via Pskov.

 The most important export good was fur, but beeswax, timber, honey and resin were also exported.
 Imports to Novgorod included herring, Flemish broadcloth, metals such as silver, salt and wine.
 Novgorod had an elaborate system to supply squirrel furs.

-Although the Hanseatic residents did not live in complete isolation from the natives of Novgorod, the Peterhof was the most spacially segregated kontor.
+Although the Hanseatic residents did not live in complete isolation from the natives of Novgorod, the Peterhof was the most spatially segregated kontor.
 It and the Gotenhof were surrounded by a wooden palissade with one gate, the enclave bordered the market of Novgorod.
-There were strict regulations on contact with outsiders: Russian men were not allowed into the courtyard at night, however Russian women were allowed into the kontor's bathhouse and German apprentices learnt Russian as servants for boyars.
-It also had the greatest language barrier of any kontor, between Middle Low German and Old Russian, and special measures were taken to cross the language barrier.
+There were strict regulations on contact with outsiders: Russian men were not allowed into the courtyard at night; however, Russian women were allowed into the kontor's bathhouse and German apprentices learnt Russian as servants for boyars.
+German boys also lived with farmers to learn the Russian language.